Image-X-Institute/couch-tracking/Emulator/README.md

 Other arguments: UDP ip address etc. The emulator runs by default value if otherwise not specified.

 ## Emulator running log
+Two logs will be generated and saved after the simulation is finished.

 1. Simulation log

 Time \ Original_motion \ Compensated_motion(SentY) \ Received_feedback \ ActualSendTime\